braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization/youtube_in_html.md

   - Android
   - FireOS
 page_order: 8
-description: "This reference article covers in-app messaging customization options for your Android application."
+description: "This reference article covers how to add Youtube videos into HTML in-app messages for your Android or FireOS application."
 channel:
   - in-app messages